I Almost Killed My Dog With Fish Oil

 Well, yes.
 But instead of mindlessly supplementing our dog’s diet with fish oil, shouldn’t we first look at the reason why they might need it?
 Because, as one Neopolitan Mastiff owner found out, the descent into fish oil and omega-3 supplementation can be a slippery slope indeed.
 But we’ll get to that later.
 First, let’s talk diet.

 How Do Omega-6 Fats Get Into Dogs?

 When we discussed the sources of omega-6 fatty acids, hopefully a small part of you thought “well that shouldn’t matter because my dog doesn’t eat vegetable oils, nuts and seeds.”
 Hopefully, you’re beginning to see that diets high in omega-6 fatty acids aren’t all that natural for dogs.

 We all know that dogs are carnivores, right?
-We know that dogs don’t have any nutritional requirement for grains.
+We know that dogs don’t have any nutritional requirements for grains.
 If you don’t, then you might want to read this.

 Just as modern diets have caused chronic health issues in people, they’re doing the same to our dogs.
 These are two really big reasons why dogs need fish oil in the first place: